hashnfv/hashnfv-multisite/docs/requirements/multisite-identity-service-management.rst

     Therefore the candidate solution "KeyStone service(Distributed) with Fernet token + Async replication ( star-mode)" for multsite OPNFV cloud is recommended.

+    PKI token has been deprecated, so all proposals about PKI token are not recommended.

 References